Ryuzaki-MrL/OldSNES/README.md

 # blargSNES Virtual Console Edition

 INSTRUCTIONS:
+- Create a folder for each game on the input folder (Earthbound, for example).
-- Put your SNES rom on the romfs folder.
+- Put your SNES rom on this folder.
-- Rename it rom.smc.
 - Run make.bat.
-- Type in the game's title, publisher, product code (whatever you want) and unique id (whatever you want from 000000 to ffffff).
+- Type in the game's title, publisher, product code (SNS-P-SMWP, for example) and unique id (whatever you want from 000000 to ffffff).
 - Install the generated CIA file.
 - Enjoy.

 MAKING CUSTOM BANNER AND ICON (OPTIONAL):
-- Put a screenshot of the game on the input folder.
+- Put a screenshot of the game on the folder you created for the game, and rename it banner.png.
-- Rename it banner.png.
-- Put a box art or cartridge label image of the game on the input folder.
+- OPTIONAL: Put a box art or cartridge label image of the game on the input folder, and rename it label.png.
-- Rename it label.png.
 - Run banner.bat.
 - Type in the game's title and release year.
+- OPTIONAL: Type in the virtual console's title (the title that will be appear on the banner).
-- OPTIONAL: set the banner text's font size, number of lines and spacing: Leave it blank to use default values.
+- OPTIONAL: Set the banner text's font size, number of lines and spacing.
+Leave it blank to use default values.
-- Navigate to the tools folder and start Ohana3DS.exe.
+- OPTIONAL: Select a region for your banner.
+Leave it blank if you're going to use two or more.
+- Open Ohana3DS when prompted.
 - Select the Textures tab then click Open.
 - Navigate to the banner folder and select banner0.bcmdl.
 - Select COMMON1 and click Import.